pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/join.md

 matching files in the `ID` sub-directory.
 In the `parameters` repository, the glob pattern `/(*)` selects all the matching files in the root directory.
 All files with indices from `1` to `5` match.
 The files with indices from `6` to `8` do not match.
-Therefore, you will only get 5 datums for this job.
+Therefore, you only get five datums for this job.

 To experiment further, see the full [joins example](https://github.com/pachyderm/pachyderm/tree/master/examples/join).